samathaluca/fallen/README.md

 3. There was extensive login debate when my project was reviewed by peers. ref peer-code-review channel 16th and 17th Jan 2020.
 Following guidance by yoni_ci , I added the modal to admin button.
 This was my reasoning posted in slack
 ![Slack comments](assets/testing/slack_peer_review.jpg)

+- style.css and materialize component/template final tests.

+template language and mongo experiment a lot with getting look right. a lot of css within component left with it. colours eg tomato text repeated but in other places too much red.

+static file images checks

+check the veiw story grid issue when adding last stories

+Responsiveness - My app is fully responsive; through the entire development and design process I continuously tested my app under Chrome Developer tools and testing various different screens sizes.
+By this I was able to perform periodic checks throughout the development process to ensure that my app was responsive across all device screens ranging from extra small to extra-large.
+Where needed I just used media queries to fix any resolution issues or responsiveness issues.
+I have built my app on the Materialize CSS framework.
+A modern responsive front-end framework based on Material Design but where custom design has been made I have added additional CSS within my own file to adding custom design to my app.

 - testing extensively final time.
 Found that the chromedevtools inspect responsive test showed errors in main view story grid layout that were inaccurate.
 That is, the iphone 6 tests showed gaps in the alignment of the stories on the desktop iphone version which did not happen on the iphone6 or 6s tested. the rendering on the device was considered to be the ture reflection of responsivity.

+mentor checks
+tutor checksuser checks

 ## Compatibility

 To ensure a broad range of users can successfully use this site, I tested it across the 6 major browsers in desktop, tablet and mobile configuration.
 Different versions used by friends, family and other students.
 No issues.

 1. Chrome